New Chattanooga Courthouse

 - Total authorized: $218M for site acquisition, design and construction & related expenses

-- Total appropriated (to date): $180M acquisition, design and construction & related expenses
+- Total appropriated (to date): $218M site acquisition, design and construction & related expenses

 - Design and Construction of the courthouse to follow GSA Design and Construction Excellence policies and procedures.